heysokam/glFB/readme.md

 # All pixels at once
 let data   = scr.data            # Alias for accessing the entire Screen's pixel data scr.data   = SomeSeqOfColorRGBX  # Alias for pixel buffer data asignation all at once (size must match)

+# Note: Coordinate (0,0) is at topleft of the screen
 ```

 #### Advanced Usage